 Nominated by Ann Schulte and Krista Strand

 Amanda is pursuing a bachelor’s degree in liberal arts and a minor in special education, with hopes to have a career as a teacher in elementary special education.
 Her awards and achievements include being a national ambassador for Educators Rising, earning a Certificate of Leadership Development from the Wildcat Leadership Institute, and the Diversity Award, Teamwork Award, and Rookie of Distinction award from Chico State University Housing, where she worked as a resident advisor.
-Her professional experience also includes working as an agricultural educator for elementary schools in Chico, a volunteer counselor at recreational camp of pediatric oncology Okizu, a student representative for a Center Planning and Development Committee representing the North State, and is a board member for the Rural Education Initiative.
+Her professional experience also includes working as an agricultural educator for elementary schools in Chico, a volunteer counselor at the recreational camp of pediatric oncology Okizu, a student representative for a Center Planning and Development Committee representing the North State, and is a board member for the Rural Education Initiative.
 Nominator and professor in the School of Education Ann Schulte said, “Amanda is a leader, both because she welcomes opportunities to be a part of important initiatives and also because she brings her peers alongside her, like no student I have ever known before.”

 College of Humanities and Fine Arts